CBZ-D-velop/Ansible-Role-Labocbz-Install-Node-Exporter/README.md

 An Ansible role to install and configure Node_Exporter on your host.

+The provided Ansible role automates the setup of Prometheus' Node Exporter, a vital tool for collecting essential system and hardware metrics crucial for comprehensive monitoring.
+By simplifying the intricate process of deploying Node Exporter instances, the role offers versatile customization options tailored to unique monitoring needs.
+It facilitates seamless installation and configuration while ensuring secure communication through SSL/TLS encryption.

+Additionally, the role enables effortless metrics selection, empowering users to adapt Node Exporter to specific monitoring requirements.
+With provisions for fortified access control through basic authentication, the role contributes to heightened security.
+Ultimately, this Ansible role streamlines Node Exporter deployment, fostering efficient performance monitoring, proactive maintenance, and well-informed decision-making through its customization capabilities, security enhancements, and tailored metrics collection.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):